$20 a Week for 10 Years: What Your Money Could Become

 Where Does $20 a Week Even Come From?

 You are probably already spending $20 a week on stuff that vanishes.
-According to the Bureau of Labor Statistics, 2023), the average American household spends over $3,600 a year on food away from home.
-That works out to roughly $70 per week on takeout and restaurants alone.
+According to the Bureau of Labor Statistics Consumer Expenditure Survey, the average American household spent $3,945 on food away from home in 2024.
+That works out to roughly $76 per week on takeout and restaurants alone.

 $20 a week is skipping the drive-thru lunch three times.
 Or making coffee at home instead of buying it.
 Or canceling one streaming service you have not opened in two months.